vzhou842/easy-VQA/README.md

 - the official Python package for the dataset
 - the source code for generating the dataset

+## About the Dataset

+easy-VQA contains

+- 4000 train images and 38285 train questions.
+- 1000 test images and 9599 test questions.
+- 13 total possible answers.
+- 28003 training questions that are yes/no.
+- 7076 testing questions that are yes/no.

+All images are 64x64 color images.

 ## Installing the Package

 `pip install easy-vqa`